dotnet/core-setup/Documentation/design-docs/IJW-activation.md

 When the runtime loads the assembly, it needs to know if each element in the vtfixup table is a token or a stub.
 In .NET Framework, this check is implemented by the runtime querying `mscoree.dll` by looking up callbacks.
 When the runtime is traversing the vtfixup table and updating the entries to point to JIT stubs, it queries `mscoree.dll` if the module has stubs.
 If the module has stubs, it calls back into `mscoree.dll` to query the stub data structures for the metadata token.
 Otherwise, it grabs the token from the slot.

-We will implement it similarly, by having CoreCLR call back into `ijwhost.dll` if it is present.
+We will implement it similarly, by having CoreCLR call back into the IJW assembly's shim.
+We will discover this shim by traversing the IJW assembly's import table to find the `_CorDllMain` import, and from there resolve the shim's `HMODULE`.
+Since it is technically possible to craft a non-IJW assembly that exports functions via the vtfixup table, we will enable CoreCLR to resolve the tokens from the table in the simple case where no delayed-activation thunks are used.

 #### Caveats